phdru/sqlconvert/README.txt

-Broytman mysql2sql, Copyright (C) 2016 PhiloSoft Design
+Broytman mysql to sql converter, Copyright (C) 2016 PhiloSoft Design
 Author: Oleg Broytman <phd@phdru.name>
 License: GPL

-This is a mysql2sql.
+This is mysql2sql, a mysql to sql converter.
+Intended primarily to convert mysqldump (especially with extended INSERT syntax) to standard SQL to load at least to PostgreSQL or SQLite.

+Uses sqlparse to parse SQL.